awsdocs/amazon-translate-developer-guide/doc_source/access-control-managing-permissions.md

 }
 ```

-The policy has one statement that grants permissions to use the `TranslateText` action\.
+The policy has two statements\.
+The first grants permissions to use the `TranslateText` action\.
+The second grants permissions to the Amazon Comprehend `DetectDominantLanguage` operation to enable automatic language detection\.

 The policy doesn't specify the `Principal` element because you don't specify the principal who gets the permissions in an identity\-based policy\.
 When you attach a policy to a user, the user is the implicit principal\.
 When you attach a permissions policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.